A stochastic Burgers equation from a class of microscopic interactions: Proofs-outline

-We also claim in both cases that $\M_t(H)$ is a continuous martingale with a quadratic variation Indeed, by Proposition \ref{nonstat_lemma1}, any limit point of the quadratic variation sequence equals $\mc D_t(H) = (\varphi_b(\rho)/2)t\|\nabla H\|^2_{L^2(\R)}$.
-Next, $\M_t(H)$ as the limit of martingales with respect to the uniform topology is a continous martingale.
+Indeed, by Proposition~\ref{nonstat_lemma1}, any limit point of the quadratic variation sequence equals $\mc D_t(H) = (\varphi_b(\rho)/2)t\| \nabla H\|^2_{L^2(\R)}$.
+Next, $\M_t(H)$ as the limit of martingales with respect to the uniform topology is a continuous martingale.
 Also, by the triangle inequality, Doob's inequality and the quadratic variation bound \eqref{quad_var_bound},